Ammar03s/Stroke-Prediction/README.md

 | ROC AUC score       | 87.69 %   |
 | Kaggle Submission   | 81.4 %    |

-**This project was completed with Fatih emir guler and Mert Ebrak.**
+**This project was completed with Fatih Emir Güler and Mert Ebrak.**